Rami2301/LF7/README.md

 - Problem-Solving: Analyzing and solving complex security problems
 - Collaboration: Effective teamwork for system design and implementation
-- Innovation: Creative solutions for secure and user-friendly smart homes
+- Innovation: Creative solutions for secure and user-friendly smart homes Personal Learning Goal
+- Improve your programming skills in Python
+- Technical abilities with the Raspberry Pi
 DIY Problem Definition – 5WH Method
 =====================================